Bryce Cotton

 Bryce Jiron Cotton (born August 11, 1992) is an American-Australian professional basketball player for the Adelaide 36ers of the Australian National Basketball League (NBL).
 As a member of the Perth Wildcats between 2017 and 2025, he won three NBL championships and five NBL Most Valuable Player Awards.
-He is also a two-time NBL Grand Final MVP, eight-time All-NBL First Team recipient, and collected eight NBL scoring titles.
+In 2026, he won his sixth NBL MVP as a member of the 36ers.
+He is also a two-time NBL Grand Final MVP, nine-time All-NBL First Team recipient, and has collected nine NBL scoring titles.

 Cotton played college basketball for four seasons with the Providence Friars, where he was a two-time first-team All-Big East honoree in 2013 and 2014.
 After going undrafted in the 2014 NBA draft, Cotton had a number of short stints in the NBA over his first two professional seasons, playing for the Utah Jazz, Phoenix Suns and Memphis Grizzlies.
 He also played in the NBA Development League, China, Turkey and Italy between 2014 and 2018.

 Cotton arrived in Australia to play for the Wildcats midway through the 2016–17 NBL season, going on to lead Perth to the NBL championship in the 2017 NBL Finals behind a grand final MVP performance.
 After winning his first league MVP in 2018, he won his second and third NBL championships in 2019 and 2020 while also garnering his second NBL MVP and second grand final MVP in 2020.
 He won his third, fourth and fifth NBL MVPs in 2021, 2024 and 2025 respectively.
 In 2025, he set a club record with his seventh Wildcats Club MVP.

+After nine seasons with the Wildcats, Cotton joined the Adelaide 36ers in 2025 and in the 2025–26 season, he collected his sixth NBL MVP, coming within one of Andrew Gaze's all-time best seven league MVPs.

-In May 2025, Cotton signed with the Adelaide 36ers.
-Four months later, he became an Australian citizen.
+In 2025, Cotton became an Australian citizen.
+The following year, he debuted for the Australia men's national basketball team.